← Paws & Reflect

 In 2009 when I graduated from college, I had no idea how to make a career out of a sociology degree.
 Fast forward 13 years and I’ve managed to create a successful career as a technical recruiter but I think I’ve found a specialty where I can put my degree to use meaningfully.

-I know recruiting inside and out, and I have been in almost every hiring situation imaginable.
+I know recruiting inside and out, and I’ve interviewed candidates in almost every hiring situation imaginable.
 So what’s the most natural next step?
 I decided that the answer was to change my career trajectory entirely.
 Will this work?
 I guess the only way to know is to try it out and see.

 During the COVID-19 pandemic over the last two years, I saw countless candidates take the opportunity to reinvent themselves and it made me wonder if I could do it too.
 These candidates came from all different backgrounds but one common thing I always try to keep in mind is the candidate’s experience.